 — Crafting Kenya, Founder / Lead —

-Originally from Kenya, Wanja is an idea integrator, doer and risk-taker with global perspectives gained from the 6 countries where she has lived and worked, and the 26 others where she has traveled.
-For six years, Wanja worked globally in the fields of International Development and Humanitarian Assistance.
-This was an incredible opportunity to give back and to experience local cultures of the communities she worked with.
-Since the end of 2013, Wanja has been residing in Milan, Italy, learning from the best of Italy's and Europe's heritage-based businesses.
+Originally from Kenya, Wanja is an idea integrator, doer and risk-taker with global perspectives gained from the 6 countries where she has lived and worked, and the 27 others where she has traveled.
+For six years, Wanja worked globally in International Development, an incredible opportunity to give back, experience local cultures around the world, and ultimately, attain practical knowledge of global economic, social and political systems.
+Since the end of 2013, Wanja has been residing in Milan, Italy, learning about the value chains of heritage-based design and luxury enterprises.

 — Photographer —

 Anthony Bourasseau is a self-taught French travel photographer, a humanitarian and public health pharmacist.
 His interest and passion in photography was triggered following a rich encounter with diverse people and cultures during a round-the-world trip in 2007 and 2008.
 Over time, Anthony Bourasseau has developed a photographic language that captures the daily life of people in colorful and moving images.
 Curious by nature, this visual adventurer has traveled to more than sixty countries in the world using the streets and the countryside paths as a living and fascinating studio.

 — MC, Crafting Kenya Trivia Nights —

 As Crafting Kenya trivia nights’ MC, David kept attendees engaged and in stitches.

 Kathure knocked on Crafting Kenya’s door asking if she could help with marketing and communications.
 We said yes and she proceeded to publicize Crafting Kenya trivia nights in Nairobi, and to help to coordinate events.

 — Graphic Design Volunteer —